 Why are the bags not resealable?

 We opted to remove the plastic ziplock in favour of making a bag that is better for the environment.
 We understand the ziplock was a handy feature, however, the additional plastic required to make it, meant it didn’t make the cut.
-We’ve gone ahead and had some pretty neat new canisters made, they’re a little behind schedule (cheers, Covid), but we’ll be sure to let you know as soon as they land.
+We’ve gone ahead and had some pretty neat new tins made, which are perfect for keeping your coffee nice and fresh.

 How should I store my coffee?

 Once you've opened your fresh bag of Supreme, we encourage you to transfer it to an airtight container — just like you do with that packet of Tim Tams.
 A jar or Tupperware container will do the trick too.
-If you haven't got any of the above handy, a clip over the top of the bag will also do a solid job.
+If you haven't got any of the above handy, a clip over the top of the bag or a rubber band around it will also do a solid job.
 Just make sure it's stored in a cool, dry place.

 What happens to the old bags?